-The encouraging financial results achieved by the Bank during 2018 owe much to the professional competence and dedication of the staff and the management team ably led by the Chief Executive Officer, Joseph Said.
-On behalf of the Board I would like to thank them, as well as you the Bank's shareholders for your support and all our customers for their continued loyalty.
+In conclusion, I would like to express my gratitude and that of the Board to the Bank's staff and management team, ably led by the Chief Executive Officer, Joseph Said, without whose professional competence and commitment the past year's results would not have been possible.
+I would also like to thank you the Bank's shareholders for your steadfast support and all our customers for their continued loyalty.

-The results for the Group combine the financial performance of Lombard Bank Malta p.l.c. and Redbox Limited, which is the company holding the Bank's shares in MaltaPost p.l.c.
+The results of the Lombard Bank Group for the financial year ended 31 December 2019 combine the financial performance of Lombard Bank Malta p.l.c. and Redbox Limited, which is the company holding the Bank's shares in MaltaPost p.l.c.